hillaabra/multinational-retail-data-centralisation/README.md

 1. Extracting the large datasets from multiple and varied data sources, including AWS RDS databases, AWS S3 buckets and API endpoints, and of filetypes and datatypes including PDF, CSV, JSON and PostgreSQL database tables.

-2. Cleaning the extracted data in Pandas: removing rows with entirely null or erroneous values, addressing typos in string values, such as non-numeric characters in alphanumeric fields, replacing isolated invalid values with NaN or Null, type- and downcasting columns.
+2. Cleaning the extracted data using Pandas: removing rows with entirely null or erroneous values, addressing typos in string values, such as non-numeric characters in alphanumeric fields, replacing isolated invalid values with NaN or Null, type- and downcasting columns.
 This was to ensure consistency in the data uploaded to the local server.

 3. Uploading the cleaned datasets to a local PostgreSQL database, and finalising the database schema by type- and down-casting table columns, editing and creating columns and adding key constraints.
 All of these measures serve to optimise the data storage and access.